vigetlabs/colonel-kurtz/CONTRIBUTING.md

 [nodejs](http://nodejs.org).
 We recommend installing Node with [nvm](https://github.com/creationix/nvm).

-At the time of writing, Colonel Kurtz is built (and tested) with Node 0.10.0.
-It will remain at that version until a higher level of build tool support for 0.12.0 can be obtained.
+At the time of writing, Colonel Kurtz is built (and tested) with Node 8.11.0.

 Dependencies are managed with an [`npm`](npmjs.org) `package.json` file.
 You can install dependencies with: